MariaDB Operator Upgrade Runbook

 References

-syncBinlog changed from boolean to integer.
-This affects
+In the 25.x replication line, syncBinlog changed from boolean to

-If the existing MariaDB CR has syncBinlog: true, the new webhook will
+If the existing MariaDB CR still stores syncBinlog: true, the newer

 kubectl delete validatingwebhookconfiguration mariadb-operator-webhook